NigelFinegan5p/project-1/README.md

 ## Acknowledgements
 <br>
-A big thank you to my mentor & advisor Alan Bushell for the support, guidance.
-He provided invaluable resources and tools for the project.
+A big thank you to my mentor & advisor Alan Bushell for the support and guidance.
+He provided invaluable direction and developer tools for the project.